Place: Piraeus, Greece

 Structural Supervisors: Eirini Androutsopoulou, Lefteris Karakostas

-The Vertical Home is built in a neighborhood which used to have low-rise buildings in small lots.
+The Vertical Home is built in a neighborhood of Piraeus which used to have low-rise buildings in small lots.
 The area was rebuilt in the late 80s based on the new building regulations.
 Up to eight-story buildings are now found in these small lots for maximum use of space.

 The Vertical Home is in fact a vertical set of three two-story apartments.
 Each one has unique design elements to accommodate the needs of its future residents.
 However, they all share the interior garden.
 This creates a relaxing area for the residents to escape the surrounding urban neighborhood of Piraeus which is densely built with high-rise buildings and rather noisy narrow streets.
 It provides privacy and integrates the apartments’ outdoor space in the building volume.

 These three two-story residencies are designed, with three design principles in mind:

 – Inner garden

 The concrete core